roomink/settings/README.md

 ## Usage

 `Settings` is a nested `Hashie::Mash` populated with values from these files in your app's root:

 * `config/settings.yml`
 * `config/settings/#{Rails.env}.yml`
 * `config/settings.local.yml`
 * `config/settings/#{Rails.env}.local.yml`

 The files are loaded in that exact order so environment-specific settings overwrite global settings, and local settings override them both.
 Missing files are silently skipped.

-When the `Rails` constant isn't defined `Settings` will look after `ENV['RAILS_ENV']` instead.
-If it's also not found the default value of `:development` will be used.
+When the `Rails` constant isn't defined `Settings` will look after `ENV['RAILS_ENV']` and `ENV['RACK_ENV']`.
+If they're also not found the default value of `:development` will be used.

 Then you can call methods corresponding to keys in your YAML files: